tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Ready-Writeup.md

 ![gitlab](/assets/{{ imgDir }}/gitlab.png)

 <div id="register"></div>
-We can register a new account with some random data, as shown below.
+We can register a new account with some random data, as demonstrated below.
 Note that the password is set to `Testing123!` since a reasonably strong password is required.

 ![register](/assets/{{ imgDir }}/register.png)